Romans 7

 But now we were released from the law having died in what we were held down, so that we are enslaved in newness of the Spirit and not in the oldness of the letter.

 Paraphrase: But things have changed now.
 We are no longer under the terms of that covenant; it has left the room having nothing to say against us.
 Now we have been brought under a new and better covenant.
 (2 Corinthians 3:6) When we are under this covenant, God works everything in us which He demands from us.
 (Jeremiah 31:33-34) Under the old covenant, it was just letters, words, and laws.
-We had to obey using only our own resources; God expected us to meet His expectations on our own.
-Under the new covenant, God also expects us to obey His laws; but this time, He baptizes us in His Spirit so that we receive a strength to obey that is not our own.
+We had to perform the conditions of the covenant entirely on our own.
+Under the new covenant, God also expects us to obey Him; but this time, He baptizes us in His Spirit so that we receive a strength to obey that is not our own.

 Comments: